 - (e) Doctor's Certificate or Other Proof.
-The Police Chief or designee may require a doctor's certificate or other reasonable proof of illness as he/shethey deem necessary in order for an employee to receive an excused absence from work and sick leave pay.
-The employee shall be given notice prior to returning to work that he-or-shethey will be required to provide such documentation.- Employees who have unscheduled absences due to illness on a scheduled work day preceding or following a holiday may be required to bring a doctor's certificate or other reasonable proof of illness in order to receive an excused absence and sick leave pay. - (f) Use of Sick Leave While on Vacation.
+The Police Chief or designee the Director of Human Resources may require a doctor's certificate or other reasonable proof of illness as he/she deem necessary in order for an employee to receive an excused absence from work and sick leave pay.
+The employee shall be given notice prior to returning to work that he or she will be required to provide such documentation.
+Employees who have unscheduled absences due to illness on a scheduled work day preceding or following a holiday may be required to bring a doctor's certificate or other reasonable proof of illness in order to receive an excused absence and sick leave pay. - (f) Use of Sick Leave While on Vacation.
 An employee who is injured or who becomes ill while on vacation may be paid for sick leave in lieu of vacation provided that the employee: - (1) Was hospitalized during the period for which sick leave is claimed, or - (2) Received medical treatment or diagnosis and presents a statement indicating disabling illness or injury signed by a physician covering the period for which sick leave is claimed. - (g) Payment for Unused Sick Leave.
-Except as provided in section (h), all sick leave shall have no cash value upon separation of employment, and employees shall not be allowed to cash out unused sick leave.
+Except as provided in section (h), all sick leave shall have no cash value upon separation of employment and employees shall not be allowed to cash out unused sick leave.
 Current employees shall be eligible for CalPERS service credit for unused sick leave at retirement.
-Employees hired after the City amends its CalPERS contract to eliminate service credit for unused sick leave shall not be eligible for that service credit.
-Effective July 1, 2016, the City will begin to pay the PERS .351% Cost Pick-Up for Credit for Unused Sick Leave for those members hired on or before August 16, 2013. - (h) Sick Leave Retention Benefit. - Alf, after subtracting the equivalent of one full year of service credit (2080 hours), which may be applied to CALPERS service credit, any balance remaining upon separation shall be paid as follows to employees who have remained in City service until the dates specified:
+Employees hired after the City amends its CalPERS contract to eliminate service credit for unused sick leave shall not be eligible for that service credit. - (h) Sick Leave Retention Benefit.

+If, after subtracting the equivalent of one full year of service credit (2080 hours), which may be applied to CALPERS service credit, any balance remaining upon separation shall be paid as follows to employees who have remained in City service until the dates specified:

-- (1) Separation prior to July 1, 2014, no payment of unused sick leave at separation shall occur for separating employees before this date; - (2) Separation between July 1, 2014 and June 30, 2015, payment of unused sick leave which the employee held on 2/16/12 February 16, 2012 shall be paid at thirty-five percent (35%) of its cash value to separating employees between these dates; and - (3) Separation after July 1, 2015, payment of unused sick leave which the employee held on 2/16/12 February 16, 2012 shall be paid at fifty percent (50%) of it's cash value to separating employees after this date. - (4) Service credit for unused sick leave shall be in accordance with PERS regulations.
+- (1) Separation prior to July 1, 2014, no payment of unused sick leave at separation shall occur for separating employees before this date; - (2) Separation between July 1, 2014 and June 30, 2015, payment of unused sick leave which the employee held on 2/16/12 shall be paid at 35% of its cash value to separating employees between these dates; and - (3) Separation after July 1, 2015, payment of unused sick leave which the employee held on 2/16/12 shall be paid at 50% of it's cash value to separating employees after this date. - (4) Service credit for unused sick leave shall be in accordance with PERS regulations.